What to do with your tax refund?

 Invest in RRSPs

-One way to increase your assets is to invest your refund back into RRSPs is just smart financial planning.
+One way to increase your assets is to invest your refund back into RRSPs.
+This is simple and smart financial planning.
 It may not be as much fun as going out to buy that new toy, but investing money is a good habit and taking advantage of some of the tax benefits of RRSPs is a great strategy for most people.

 Pay off non-deductible debt

 Paying off debt might be one of the best investments you can make particularly if that debt is non-deductible.
-For example, say you have a loan you are paying 7.5% interest.
-While you might perceive that to be a reasonable interest rate, think again.
+For example, say you have a loan you are paying 5% interest.
 On an after-tax basis, that interest is really costing you 6% to 9% depending on what your marginal tax rate is.
-Unfortunately, when you earn a dollar, you must pay tax and therefore, you will only have 64 cents to go towards the interest.
+Unfortunately, when you earn a dollar, you must pay tax and therefore, you will only have 55 to 75 cents after tax to go towards the interest.

 The key to the debt reduction strategy is not to go back into debt.
 Far too often, I see people that commit to using their tax refunds to pay off debts like credit cards or personal loans only to go back into debt.
 If this sounds like you, you might be better off investing your refund into RRSPs as a method of forced savings.